Wicky2001/Dapp/README.md

 ## Usage

-1. Register or log in to your account.
-2. Store money in your account.
+1. Store money in your account.
-3. Retrieve money from your account.
+2. Retrieve money from your account.

 ## Contributing